ZoredA/massive-octo-robot/README.md

 massive-octo-robot
 ==================

-Steven and I work on stuff.
+A project between Steven and I. We want to make a game using OpenGL.

+Currently on hiatus as us both are quite bosy.